 Involuntary muscle contractions or vascular deformities can lead to this rare form of tinnitus.
 Unlike the other forms of tinnitus, a doctor with equipment can hear this tinnitus, and many times it can be permanently fixed.

 Tinnitus can sometimes seem to come out of nowhere.
 Determining the cause isn’t always entirely obvious, especially if there is no damage to the auditory system.
-However, in many cases there are root causes to the symptoms.
+However, in many cases, there are root causes of the symptoms.

 Some possible causes include: